magmo/apps/packages/wallet/src/redux/protocols/concluding/readme.md

 - Asking user to confirm the resignation (probably displaying the current outcome)
 - Formulating the conclude state and sending to the opponent
 - Waiting for a conclude from the opponent
-- Acknowledge channel closed (giving the option to defund)
+- Acknowledge channel concluded (giving the option to defund)

 Out of scope (for the time being):

 - Giving the option to launch a challenge if the conclude doesn't arrive
+- Allowing the user to not choose to not defund

 ## State machine